How to Sift Flour for All Your Baking Needs

 Make sure to tighten the hub screw to secure your attachment.

-Turn on the digital scale and choose the weight unit, usually grams, (the recipe will specify).
+Turn on the digital scale and choose the weight unit, usually grams (usually grams, though the recipe will specify).

 Using a spoon, scoop the desired amount of flour into the ingredient hopper until you reach the target weight.

-Make sure the ingredient valve is closed before adding four.
+Make sure the ingredient valve is closed before adding flour.

 Take your spoon and gently break up visible clumps.